Updated: Dec 17, 2020

 In a 2018 survey** over 83% of respondents believed that Leader as Coach training demand would increase between 2020 and 2022.
 Organisations in private, public and third sectors are seriously affected by the economic aspects of the pandemic.
 Remote working is testing leaders in terms of engaging and developing their teams, maximising adaptability, creativity and performance.
 Despite substantial cuts in training budgets we are seeing a marked interest in our Leader as Coach training, focused on improving performance.

-These trends are two of the key triggers for our series of virtual coffee and chat ‘Coach Get Togethers’, starting September 7.
-We are inviting coaches from any school, professional association or geography to join us to discuss what we are collectively experiencing in the world of coaching right now.
-We’ll explore the potential of the Five-Minute Coach approach in meeting these trends.
+These trends were two of the key triggers for our series of virtual coffee and chat ‘Coach Get Togethers’, which started in 2020.
+Coaches are invited to join us to discuss our collective experience in the world of coaching right now, and the the potential of the Five-Minute Coach approach in adapting to these trends.
+The next informal get together is 15 February 2020.
 Come and join us.